ktorn/completium-landing/docs/dapp-dex/dex1.md

 A <a href='https://en.wikipedia.org/wiki/Decentralized_exchange' target='_blank'>Decentralized Exchange</a> (DEX) is a business that allows customers to trade cryptocurrencies or digital currencies for other assets in a decentralized way, that is without the need for an intermediary.

-The automated market maker's (AMM) principle of the DEX presented in this example DApp is the one of the Uniswap exchange on another blockchain technology, as presented in <a href='https://web.stanford.edu/~guillean/papers/uniswap_analysis.pdf' target='_blank'>this paper</a>.
+The automated market maker's (AMM) principle of the DEX presented in this example DApp is the one of *Uniswap*, as presented in <a href='https://web.stanford.edu/~guillean/papers/uniswap_analysis.pdf' target='_blank'>this paper</a>.

 There is a *pool* for each each token from which tokens are withdrawn from and credited to.
 The quantity of tokens in the pool is noted p.

-Say we want to exchange a quantity qB of Token B against a quantity (qA) of token A. How to compute qA as a function of qB?
+Say a user wants to exchange a quantity *qA* of Token A against a quantity *qB* of token B. In that case, the user credits the pool of Token A with *qA* tokens, and *qB* tokens from pool of Token B are sent to the user, as illustrated below:
 <DappFigure img='dex-principle.svg' width='70%'/>

+How to compute *qB* as a function of *qA*?

-The exchange principle is to consider that the product of *pA* and *pB* is constant, named *constant product markets*.
+The principle is to consider that the product of *pA* and *pB* is constant; it is named *constant product markets*.
 Formally there exists a constant value *k* such that:

 <MathJax.Provider>
 <MathJax.Node formula={`pB*pA=k`} />
 </MathJax.Provider>

-The exchange of *qB* tokens B for *qA* tokens A is designed to respect this constant, which writes:
+The quantities *qB* of Token B and *qA* of Token A are such that they keep the resulting pool quantities equal to this constant, which writes:

 <MathJax.Provider>
 <MathJax.Node formula={`(pB - qB)*(pA + qA)=k`} />